tammergalal/katacoda-scenarios/apmintrov3/instrumentappv3/step6.md

 The `Advertisements` is a small flask service that can be instrumented much like the `Discounts` service.
-Let's go ahead and setup that instrumentation for a full view into the applications performance.
+Go ahead and setup that instrumentation for a full view into the applications performance.

 ## Advertisements yml changes

 1. Click `docker-compose.yml`{{open}}.
-If we look at **line 73**, we'll see:
+If you look at **line 73**, you'll see:

     ```
     flask run --port=5002 --host=0.0.0.0
     ```

-    The `ddtrace` Python library includes an executable that allows us to automatically instrument our Python application.
-We simply call the `ddtrace-run` application, followed by our normal deployment, and magically, everything is instrumented.
+    The `ddtrace` Python library includes an executable that allows us to automatically instrument our Python application. you simply call the `ddtrace-run` application, followed by our normal deployment, and magically, everything is instrumented.

 2. Click **Copy to Editor** below or manually copy and paste the text where indicated to add the `ddtrace-run` wrapper to the command that brings up the Flask server.
 Note that the port for this service is 5002.

     <pre class="file" data-filename="docker-compose.yml" data-target="insert" data-marker="command: flask run --port=5002 --host=0.0.0.0">
 command: ddtrace-run flask run --port=5002 --host=0.0.0.0</pre>

-With this, we're now ready to *configure* our application's instrumentation.
+With this, you're now ready to *configure* our application's instrumentation.

 Automatic instrumentation is done via environment variables in our docker yml files starting on **line 82**: